 How to Budget for a Public Art Project - Ep 24

-My name is Stephanie, if you are new here.
+Hi, I’m Stephanie, if you are new here!
+Thanks for finding this post.
 I'm an artist and art consultant.
 If you are looking for original artwork for your businesses or development, I'm here to help.
 I curate and produce site-specific art projects for businesses and real estate developers.

 One thing I do often is make budgets!
 Budgets may sound boring, but they are one of the first things you need to figure out when working on a public art project.